yangmillstheory/vim-snipe/README.md

 # vim-snipe

-> Targeted linewise motions and edits
+>Linewise motions and edits

 ![gif](https://media.giphy.com/media/UXzQDxF7TB1fO/giphy.gif)

-1. Jump to a target on the same line with a single keystroke, no matter the distance
+1. Jump to a character on the same line with a single keystroke, no matter the distance
-2. Quickly fix common typos using insertion, swap, replace, and cut
+2. Fix common typos via insertion, swap, replace, and cut

 [Read this for background and motivation.](https://blog.yangmillstheory.com/posts/vim-snipe)